 Step 4 – Connect Fireplace Line to the Gas Pipe

 At the gas pipe where you made the cut, install a T-fitting that will connect both ends of the cut pipe and the fireplace pipe.
 Cut out a piece from the gas pipe long enough that both ends will fit on the T-fitting.
 Then, fit the end of the fireplace pipe on the unused end.
-Secure all three connections with plumbers tape or putty.
+Secure all three connections with Teflon tape or putty.

 When finished, turn the gas back on and test all connections by spraying soapy water on them from a spray bottle.
 If you see bubbles at any of the connections, this means the connection with the bubbles is not tight.
-You'll need to tighten it further, or reconnect it with more plumbers tape or putty.
+You'll need to tighten it further, or reconnect it with more Teflon tape or putty.
 It's also not a bad idea to get the line inspected professionally after your install, just to be sure everything is as safe as it should be.

 With any loose connections and leaks taken care of, your old wood-burning fireplace is ready to receive a new gas replacement.